 - Interview – Upon meeting with your attorney, they will want to interview you.
 This is to get to know you, if there are any strengths or weaknesses in the case, and any other information that may be useful in ensuring you win your case.

 - Investigation – As mentioned above, your criminal defense attorney may be with you during the investigation of the crime, even if you have yet to be charged with anything.
 Even though United States law gives individuals the right to represent themselves, having an experienced criminal defense attorney on your side may be just what you need to not land behind bars.

 - Insufficient Evidence – If there is insufficient evidence or improper procedures, a criminal defense attorney can convince the court to drop charges.

 - Bail – If you’ve been charged with a crime, you may be detained pending your trial.
 Many times you can be released if you pay your bond,a certain amount of money, decided by the courts, that allows you to be released early.
 Your criminal defense attorney can fight on your behalf to reduce the bail amount in order to get your released sooner.

 - Plea Bargain – If you know that you will be found guilty of the crime and your criminal defense attorney advises it, they may try and enter into a plea bargain on your behalf.
 A plea bargain is a bargain that has been negotiated between the prosecution and your attorney.
 Your attorney will try to negotiate your charges to the lowest possible charge available.

 At Trial Services

-Many of the services provided by your criminal defense attorney at the actual trial are similar to those before the trial.
-During the trial you can expect your attorney to:
+Many of the services provided by your criminal defense attorney at the actual trial are similar to those before the hearing.
+During the trial, you can expect your attorney to:

-- Analyze Your Case – Your attorney will identify the strengths and weakness of your case to come up with a solid defense strategy.
+- Analyze Your Case – Your attorney will identify the strengths and weaknesses of your case to come up with a solid defense strategy.

 - Trial – Your attorney will help you throughout the case and help you to understand the procedures of a trial.
 Your attorney will also help you with the appeals process.